nonexistent9/nonexistent9.github.io/pow.md

 <h2 id="Battlecards"> Building Battlecards from Scratch </h2>

 **Problem**
-Freshchat was gearing up for a major re-launch, and we were entering an extremely competitive space with little differentiation between players.
+<a href="https://www.freshworks.com/live-chat-software/" target="_blank"> Freshchat </a> was gearing up for a major re-launch, and we were entering an extremely competitive space with little differentiation between players.
 I had just moved teams due to a reorg and as a new member of the Freshchat product marketing team, I had \~3 months to prepare battlecards for our top 4–5 competitors, starting from scratch.

 **Approach**